14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 Some of the ruins at the My Son Sanctuary

 The My Son Sanctuary is a great half-day trip from Da Nang (or Hoi An).
-The sanctuary is one of eight UNESCO World Heritage Sites in Vietnam.
+The sanctuary is one of nine UNESCO World Heritage Sites in Vietnam.
 The easiest way to get here is to book a taxi through the Grab app.
 The trip is about an hour — similar if you’re coming from Hoi An instead.
 Alternatively, you can join a shared shuttle bus from Da Nang or Hoi An.
-If you want to go as part of a tour, look into this one or this one.
+If you want to go as part of a tour, look into this morning tour or this one.
 Plan to spend close to two hours of slow strolling through the paths and ruins.

 Powered by GetYourGuide